 Faulk formed an exploratory committee in June, 2007, and made his campaign official last month.
 Mike Faulk has been lining up support and financial resources within Hawkins, Hancock, Claiborne, Jefferson, Union and Grainger Counties and all across Tennessee.
 The Faulk Campaign has now raised over $146,000.

-Considering that Mike Williams has previously pledged that he would not take special interest money, while his opponent has raised nearly $150,000, most of it from private contributions, how will that impact this race?
+Considering that Mike Williamshas previously pledged that he would not take special interest money, while his opponent has raised nearly $150,000, most of it from private contributions, how will that impact this race?

-Fifty percent of those surveyed favored Clinton, while 44 percent said they were
+Two weeks before the Keystone State primary, the Quinnipiac University poll shows Hillary Rodham Clinton still out front among Democratic voters there.
+Fifty percent of those surveyed favored Clinton, while 44 percent said they were backing Obama.

-over the past few weeks.
+Clinton's margin in the survey has been shrinking over the past few weeks.
 In mid-March she had a lead of 12 percentage points.
+Last week, that had dropped to nine, and now it's six.

 Because of the Democratic Party's pledged delegate allocation structure, Barack Obama does not need to win Pennsylvania at this point in the race to put the Clinton campaign on the ropes.
 The remainder of the primary calendar favors a slew of Obama victories, so all he needs to do is make a respectable showing and win enough pledged delegates to maintain his overall lead, and internal party pressure for Hillary to drop out in the weeks ahead will likely mount.
 A six-to-eight percentage point spread is all that Obama's campaign would be compelled to obtain in order to accomplish that goal.